Funding Future Cancer Researchers in North Wales

 About the Programme

-Each year, two junior oncology doctors will undertake cancer research projects, led by Professor Stephen Hughes.
-Unlike taught master’s degrees, the MRes emphasises independent study and research methodologies, providing valuable training for career progression.
+Each year, two junior doctors will undertake cancer research projects, led by Professor Stephen Hughes.
+The degree encourages independent study and teaches research methodologies, providing valuable training for career progression.

-In their first year, the students will complete modules focused on discovery and, by the end of the year, will choose a research title.
+In their first year, the students will complete learning modules and, by the end of the year, will choose a research title.
 While all projects must involve cancer, students have the flexibility to choose topics aligned with their interests and specialisms.

 This course is one of five available through the Maelor Academic Unit of Medical and Surgical Sciences.
-The unit aims to encourage and support research within the Health Board and promote academic activity across North Wales.
-It offers lifelong learning for health professionals and maintains strong connections with universities nationwide in what Professor Hughes calls a “panWales approach to research and development.
+The unit aims to encourage research and promote academic activity across North Wales.
+It offers lifelong learning for health professionals and maintains strong connections with universities nationwide.

-“This funding provides an excellent opportunity for doctors to undertake an MRes, gain a postgraduate qualification, and conduct research involving cancer patients.
-We genuinely feel it will help train the next generation of consultant oncologists and provide a springboard for them to one day develop their own cancer research projects and groups.”
+“This funding provides an excellent opportunity for doctors to gain a postgraduate qualification and conduct research involving cancer patients.
+We genuinely feel it will help train the next generation of consultant oncologists and provide a springboard for them to one day develop their own cancer research projects.”

 Supporting Lifelong Learning and Career Development

-Lifelong learning is essential for healthcare professionals to stay up to date with modern technologies and treatment methods.
-By developing new skills and knowledge, doctors can provide the highest standard of patient care while adapting to the changing landscape of medicine.
+Lifelong learning is essential for healthcare professionals to stay up to date with modern technologies and treatments.
+By continually developing their skills and knowledge, doctors can deliver the highest standard of care for patients across the region.